 Plan on easily spending a couple hours at El Morro, then make your way to San Cristobal and use your same $5 ticket for entry.
 If you’ve already been through one of the forts, you’re likely move more quickly through the second.
 However, it is worth visiting both, for the views if nothing else; El Morro has more ocean views, whereas San Cristobal has better city views.
 If you’re an animal lover, you’ll also enjoy seeing a number of iguanas and cats, who both apparently frequent the forts’ surrounding areas.
 My husband informed me that we saw approximately 16 iguanas and 20 cats (but who’s counting?)
 While at El Morro, also make sure to view the neighboring Magdalena cemetery right on the beach and watch people fly kites on the park grounds.

 Have tips about Old San Juan to share?
 Post in the comments below.
-Or just look at this photo of the beach:
+If you want to save this post for later, pin this image: